farzanasumona/movie_recommendation_system/README.md

 <h1>Movie Recommendation System</h1>

 This is a sample movie recommendation system built using Django, a high-level Python web framework.
-The system provides movie recommendations based on a pre-existing dataset using Natural Language Processing (NLP) techniques.
+The system provides movie recommendations based on a pre-existing dataset using Natural Language Processing (NLP) techniques and it includes test case and is integrated with a machine learning model.

 <h2>Features</h2>